twilco/avr-ir-bootstrap/README.md

 The **address** portion of the NEC protocol is a unique value assigned to each manufacturer using the NEC protocol.
 This protocol quickly became so popular that all of these addresses were used up - this led to what is known as the extended NEC protocol.
 The extended NEC protocol forgos the redundancy provided by sending the inverse of the first 8 bits of the address, and instead allows the full 16-bit section to signify an address, extending the range from 256 possible addresses to 65536.

 The **command** is exactly what you think it is - a unique value arbitrarily chosen by the IR transmitter that corresponds to whatever triggered the transmission (e.g. a button press on a remote).

-### RC Car Project Overview

-**1.** IR signals will be sent from the remote and subsequently picked up by the TSOP38238

-**2.** The TSOP38238 will directly output the received pulses (marks and spaces) on it's output pin

-**3.** This output will be hooked up directly to the input capture pin of the ATMega328p pin

-**4.** Using the input capture feature of the ATMega, one-by-one the length of each mark and space will be calculated in microseconds

-**5.** Each new mark/space will be checked against a list of known header in an attempt to match to a protocol - NEC's header starts with a 9000 microsecond mark and follows up with a 4500 microsecond space

-**6.** Once a header has been matched to a protocol, all following marks/spaces will be treated as logical data bits and stored

-**7.** After receiving all the bits from the full IR burst, we will know what button was pressed on the remote since each button sends a different payload

-**8.** The ATMega will respond to the received message in the appropriate way, be that sending power to the motors, changing a speed mode, etc.